boomerang-io/docs/flow/hosting/installing.md

 ---
-title: Self Hosting
+title: Installing
 order: 1
 ---

 # Self Hosting

-Boomerang Flow is packaged as a Helm<sup>®</sup> 3 chart with the values documented in the chart.
-Please make sure to read the [prerequisites](#pre-requisites) prior to installing.
+This section provides guidiance on installing the open source Boomerang Flow application on your own Kubernetes<sup>®</sup> cluster.
+The installation is done via Helm<sup>®</sup> 3, and the prerequisites are documented below.

 ## Pre-requisites